-- 1. The Company has applied the International Financial Reporting Standards (IFRSs) beginning from the 9th fiscal year (the fiscal year under review).
-Accordingly, figures for the 8th fiscal year conforming to IFRSs are shown alongside. - 2.
-Figures for the 9th fiscal year (the fiscal year under review) conforming to Japanese GAAP have not been audited by the Accounting Auditor. - (4) Summary of Principal Businesses (as of December 31, 2017)
+Note: The Company has applied the International Financial Reporting Standards (IFRSs) beginning from the 9th fiscal year.
+Accordingly, figures for the 8th fiscal year conforming to IFRSs are shown alongside.

+(4) Summary of Principal Businesses (as of December 31, 2018)